 London is one of the most visited capitals in Europe, with visitors from across the globe keen to get a glimpse of its many famous sights.
 The tourist path is a well-trodden one and takes in the likes of Big Ben and The Tower of London.
 However, those who will travel to London and wish to escape the hordes have a wealth of alternative cultural hotspots and activities to choose from.
 See London a differently and enjoy a more authentic vacation by checking out these lesser-known hotspots.

-For a dose of culture many visitors will stop at London’s South Bank Centre which hosts regular, big budget performances and exhibitions.
+For a dose of culture, many visitors will stop at London’s South Bank Centre which hosts regular, big-budget performances and exhibitions.
 Though a thriving arts scene can be found at countless spots throughout the city, and smaller galleries will deliver the same injection of culture, minus the long queues and noisy crowds.
 For a convenient outing visit Banana Repeater, whose location on a railway platform means you can take a train right to the doorway!
-Founded in 2009 the space focuses mainly on displays of printed materials, as well as a program of talks and discussions.
-Another quirky gallery location can be found at The Old Police Station in south east London where budding artists create and display their works.
+Founded in 2009 space focuses mainly on displays of printed materials, as well as a program of talks and discussions.
+Another quirky gallery location can be found at The Old Police Station in southeast London where budding artists create and display their works.

 A vacation will inevitably entail souvenir buying and Harrods and Selfridges are often thronged with visitors looking to snap up British goods.
 Make London shopping part of a cultural visit by experiencing some of the more unusual shopping options the city has to offer.
 History-lovers will enjoy browsing the boutiques in Burlington Arcade or Bond Street’s neo-gothic Royal arcade.